cmstewart/llm_health_advisors/Piloting/Round 5/power_analysis.md

 Two-proportion power calculations on P(label = 2), the quantity the binomial mixed models estimate for Interpretations and Explorations.
 Emotional Reactions is collapsed to P(label >= 1).
 Real and synthetic groups are unequal (3,882 vs 6,475 per cell, ratio 1.67), which is handled explicitly.
-Target is 80% power.
+Our target is the standard 80% power.

-Because the report runs 27 real-vs-synthetic contrasts, two thresholds are reported: the nominal α = 0.05, and a Bonferroni-conservative α = 0.05/27 = 0.0019 standing in for the Benjamini-Hochberg correction actually used.
+Because the report runs 27 real-vs-synthetic contrasts, two thresholds are reported: the nominal α = 0.05, and a Bonferroni-conservative α = 0.05/27 = 0.0019 standing in for the Benjamini-Hochberg (BH) correction actually used.
 BH is less strict than Bonferroni, so the truth sits between the two columns and closer to the nominal one.

-## Result 1: required sample per mechanism
+## Result 1: Required sample per mechanism

 Binding (hardest) contrast in each mechanism, at the conservative threshold: